975L/ContactFormBundle/README.md

 For both cases, ContactFormBundle will act as if the mail was sent, but it will not be the case.

-**Please note** that if you have disabled `unsafe-inline` for `style-src` in your Content Security Policy, you have to add the following code in your stylesheet css file.
-If you use [SiteBundle](https://github.com/975L/SiteBundle), it's already included.
+**Please note** that if you have disabled `unsafe-inline` for `style-src` in your Content Security Policy, you have to add the following code in your stylesheet css file, otherwise the honeypot will be displayed anf the contact form will not send anything.

 ```css
 label[for=contact_form_username],